M0nkeyFl0wer/cypherpunk-privacy-research/pr-contribution/FORUM_POST.md

 **Honesty**: I document gaps rather than filling with synthetic data **Continuous Improvement**: Regular updates as projects evolve

-This depth of research is what I'm bringing to the Web3Privacy ecosystem - complementing the existing breadth (745 projects) with deep research on 117 projects, rigorously verified.
+This depth of research is what I'm bringing to the Web3Privacy ecosystem - complementing the existing breadth (745 projects) with deep research on 110 verified quality projects, rigorously fact-checked and quality-assured.

 ## 🔍 Sample Projects (Ready for Pilot)